Convicts in Australia: Port Phillip District (Victoria)

-Moreton Bay
+Moreton Bay (Queensland)

 In 1823 John Oxley sailed north from Sydney to inspect Port Curtis and Moreton Bay as possible sites for a penal colony.
 At Moreton Bay, he found the Brisbane River, which Cook had guessed would exist, and explored the lower part of it.
 In September 1824, he returned with soldiers and established a temporary settlement at Redcliffe.
 On 2 December 1824, the settlement was transferred to where the Central Business District (CBD) of Brisbane now stands.
 The settlement was at first called Edenglassie.
 In 1839 transportation of convicts to Moreton Bay ceased and the Brisbane penal settlement was closed.
 In 1842 free settlement was permitted and people began to colonize the area voluntarily.
 On 6 June 1859 Queensland became a colony separate from New South Wales.
 In 2009 the Convict Records of Queensland, held by the Queensland State Archives and the State Library of Queensland was added to UNESCO's Australian Memory of the World Register.